 These cookies can be stored in an air tight container in the pantry for about 5 days.

-To make these cookies gluten free, use all purpose gluten free flour.
-You will also have to use a flax egg.
-Mix 1 tablespoon of ground flax with 3 tablespoons of water.
+It's important to use a flax egg as an egg replacer to help the cookies to bind.
+Mix 2 tablespoons of ground flax with 5 tablespoons of water.
 Let it sit for 5 minutes, then add to the wet ingredients.

 This will help the cookies to not crumble as much.